How to Be More Insightful and Strategic with Data-Based Findings

 While it may be second nature to you as a strategic planner to digest an overwhelming amount of data, your audience may have a harder time.
 Remember: you’re telling a story to executives who don’t have the time nor inclination to drill through pages upon pages of spreadsheets to get the details they’re looking for.
 They want to know: what are the critical findings, and what does this mean for our strategy?

-The pressure is on you, as the presenter, to hone in on the most important details and keep the presentation lean and to the point.
+The responsibility is on you, as the presenter, to hone in on the most important details and keep the presentation lean and to the point.
 This takes time!
 It is challenging and time-consuming to cull through large spreadsheets to find key components, develop visuals, and then articulate specific insights.

 5. Review the presentation against your statement of purpose.
 As you come to the final stages of your presentation development and you begin reviewing your work, keep your original statement of purpose handy and easy to reference.
 Pull it out, review your one-sentence goal, and then be sure that each layer of your presentation connects to and supports the purpose statement.
 Anything that doesn’t should likely be cut and saved for another presentation where it is more relevant.

-As you review your work one final time, walk these steps to ensure you have followed the right path to a successful presentation:
+As you review your work one final time, walk through these steps to ensure you have followed the right path to a successful presentation:

 - Do you have a one-sentence purpose statement that has guided your presentation development?